marshmallow-code/webargs/docs/advanced.rst

 Custom Location Handlers
 ------------------------

-To add your own custom location handler, write a function that receives a request, an argument name, and a :class:`Field <marshmallow.fields.Field>`, then decorate that function with :func:`Parser.location_handler <webargs.core.Parser.location_handler>`.
+To add your own custom location handler, write a function that receives a request, and a :class:`Schema <marshmallow.Schema>`, then decorate that function with :func:`Parser.location_loader <webargs.core.Parser.location_loader>`.

 .. code-block:: python